paychorn/02-Component-paradigm/README.md

 3. (Optional) Add a button on the homepage.
 The button should redirect to the stat page.

 4. (Optional) On the stat page, add a table which shows all of the author.
 The author name must be distinct.

-The following links may be useful: https://ant.design/components/table
+    The following link may be useful: https://ant.design/components/table

 5. (Optional) Table in (4) should show the authors sorted by uploaded count in descending order.